 With its fame for hosting informative, easy-to-skim textual snippets and collaborative written works, people are spending more and more time reading online.
 Nevertheless, the Web cannot replace the authoritative transmissions from certain classic books that have delivered (or will deliver) profound ideas around the globe for generations.
 The 30 books listed here are of unparalleled prose, packed with wisdom capable of igniting a new understanding of the world.
+Everyone should read these books before their 30th birthday.
 Siddhartha by Hermann Hesse – A powerful story about the importance of life experiences as they relate to approaching an understanding of reality and attaining enlightenment.1984 by George Orwell – 1984 still holds chief significance nearly 60 years after it was written in 1949.

 We come from the future. @djscruffy: And that's why you're a heathen and should be burned at the stake.

 @djscruffy: In defense of public schools, I would suggest that the reason many of these books are challenged so often is that they're frequently included in school curriculums and libraries.
 I grew up in a state that, according to these links, engaged in book-burning less than a decade before my birth.
-That makes me shudder.
-But I'm also the child of a public school teacher and am familiar with my mother's and many of her peers' views on children's reading materials.
-Despite the generally conservative views in my community, my elementary school encouraged me to read A Wrinkle in Time and The Giver and Are You There God, It's Me, Margaret.
+The Wheel of Time.